USS Upshur (DD-144): 1919–1922

 Following shakedown and fitting out, Upshur departed Newport, Rhode Island, on 20 May 1919, bound via the Azores for north European waters.
 She arrived at Devonport, England, on 16 June and shifted to Harwich two days later before subsequently calling at Heligoland, Germany; Copenhagen, Denmark; and the free city of Danzig.
 She eventually returned, via Harwich and Ponta Delgada, to the United States, arriving at New York City on 22 July.

 Assigned to the Pacific Fleet soon thereafter, Upshur transited the Panama Canal, bound for San Diego, her base of operations until the spring of the following year.
 During her time at San Diego, the ship conducted gunnery and torpedo training and local coastal operations.
 In April 1920, Upshur got underway and proceeded via Honolulu, Pearl Harbor, Midway, and Guam to the Far East, arriving at Cavite, in the Philippines, on 20 May.
 She soon sailed for duty on the lower Yangtze River as part of the Yangtze River Patrol.

-At Yochow on 16 June, troops of warlord Chang Ching-yao executed American missionary, William A. Reimert.
-At Hankow when the incident occurred, Upshur, acting under urgent orders, got underway for the trouble spot on 22 June—departing with such great haste that four of her complement (one officer and three enlisted men) were left behind.
-Arriving at Yochow on 23 June, Upshur sent ashore a landing party of one officer and 40 men at 1805 on 25 June to protect the American mission.
+At Yueyang on 16 June, troops of warlord Zhang Jingyao executed American missionary, William A. Reimert.
+At Hankou when the incident occurred, Upshur, acting under urgent orders, got underway for the trouble spot on 22 June—departing with such great haste that four of her complement (one officer and three enlisted men) were left behind.
+Arriving at Yueyang on 23 June, Upshur sent ashore a landing party of one officer and 40 men at 1805 on 25 June to protect the American mission.
 Two days later—when local tensions had eased—they were reembarked.

-The Standard Oil Company's steamer Mei Foo arrived at Yochow on 28 June and delivered 100 bags of rice for refugees in the vicinity.
+The Standard Oil Company's steamer Mei Foo arrived at Yueyang on 28 June and delivered 100 bags of rice for refugees in the vicinity.
 Over the ensuing days, Upshur delivered that food staple to the American mission.
-In the meantime, the Commander in Chief, Asiatic Fleet, Admiral Albert Cleaves, arrived at Yochow in Elliot to observe the local situation.
-Eventually, the offending Chinese official in charge, Chang Ching-yao, was removed, and the Chinese foreign office, while investigating the incident, expressed its profound regrets.
+In the meantime, the Commander in Chief, Asiatic Fleet, Admiral Albert Cleaves, arrived at Yueyang in Elliot to observe the local situation.
+Eventually, the offending Chinese official in charge, Zhang Jingyao, was removed, and the Chinese foreign office, while investigating the incident, expressed its profound regrets.

 Upshur remained on the Yangtze until 9 July, when she resumed routine operations—target practices and torpedo drills.
 For her tour on the river, the destroyer received commendation in the Secretary of the Navy's annual report, noted as being "especially serviceable in establishing radio communication along the river."

-Upshur conducted exercises in the Philippine Islands in the winter and in Chinese waters, off Chefoo, in the summer, with more training and "showing the flag" cruises in between.
+Upshur conducted exercises in the Philippine Islands in the winter and in Chinese waters, off Yantai, in the summer, with more training and "showing the flag" cruises in between.
 During her tour in the Asiatic Fleet, Upshur was reclassified DD-144 on 17 July 1920.
 After completing her assignment in the Far East early in 1922, the destroyer arrived back on the west coast in the spring and was decommissioned at San Diego on 15 May 1922 and placed in reserve.